We Teach how to Become a Social Media Influencer and turn Instagram into your “day job.”

 There’s no magic wand to turn someone into a social media influencer overnight.
 Influencers are made not born.
 If you take your craft seriously and go at creating something of value, you will succeed faster and farther than if you are not purposeful.

 Obviously before you can command a fee you must create value.
 During this first phase you don’t have to worry about negotiating or working with companies or any other distractions.
 Just work on honing your skills, defining your niche, creating your identity (your brand), and building your following.
 Jodie and I have many blog posts here ready to share our best advice on how to be successful and how to grow on Instagram.
 Head to our overview post to learn about the many related articles.
 We recommend dedicating some time to reading them all which will be like taking a class in how to succeed on Instagram.

 Stage 2: Building Bridges

-In your early stages (and throughout your career) it is important to pay it forward.
-It is vital to spend time practicing your skills, gaining visibility, and “showing the love”.
+In your early stages, and throughout your career, it is important to pay it forward.
+It is vital to spend time practicing your skills, gaining visibility and showing the love.
 Take time to identify brands that are a natural fit.
 Where do you shop?
-What do you show/buy/love?
+What do you show, buy or love?
 What are your dream brands?

-Start showcasing them now!
-Feature them, tag them, talk about them.
+Start showcasing them now.
+Feature them, tag them and talk about them.
 Get on their radar.
 Your goals during this phase are to be seen by them and hopefully be featured by them.
-You authentically LOVE them, which makes you a perfect fit to work as an influencer for them as you grow.
-Build the genuine relationship now…it will serve you well down the road.
-Think of this stage as building bridges!
+You authentically love them, which makes you a perfect fit to work as an influencer for them as you grow.
+Build the genuine relationship now, and it will serve you well down the road.
+Think of this stage as building bridges.
 You are laying the foundation for future collaboration.

 Stage 3: Know Your Worth